Translated by Jasmine Nishino

 Do you need to exchange foreign currency?

 If you run out of cash, find an ATM with a "PLUS" mark.
-You will be able to use a foreign cashing service easily.
+You will be able to easily use a foreign cashing service.

-It is helpful to use simple Japanese phrases when staying at hotels.
+Knowing some simple Japanese phrases while staying at hotels can come in handy.
 Here are a few you can use: